As the largest Will maker in NSW we have complied a list of the most commonly asked questions relating to Wills:

 When you buy or sell assets: there are many examples of people bequeathing assets which they sold before they died.
 This resulted in some beneficiaries receiving nothing, while others received significantly more than was intended in the original Will.

-At NSW Trustee & Guardian there is no charge to make or update your Will when you appoint the NSW Trustee & Guardian as executor.
 We recommend that you review your Will every five years or whenever you have significant changes to your circumstances such as those outlined above.

 8. If I get married or divorced does that affect my Will?